-The project have created a series of source packs to help researching and teaching on the history of women in engineering, which are available here for educators, researchers and students to use.
+The project has created a series of source packs to help researching and teaching on the history of women in engineering, which are available here for educators, researchers and students to use.

 IET ARCHIVES SOURCE PAPERS